 Step 2 – Stir in tomatoes (crushing them as you go), broth, milk and lower to a simmer – don’t let the milk boil heavily!
 Add sugar and continue simmering on low for at least 15 minutes.
 I had added some basil here, but prefer to add it all towards the end since fresh basil loses its flavor as it cooks.

-Step 3 – For a smooth soup, use an immersion blender at this point.
+Step 3 – For a very smooth soup, use an immersion blender at this point.
 I’m not big on having a lot of kitchen gadgets, but this is definitely one of my favorite and most-used tools (I have this set with the multiple attachments).
-If you don’t have a blender, crush your tomatoes to the best of your ability with the back of a large spoon, and simmer the soup for longer to let everything break down more.

 Step 4 – Add salt and pepper to taste – it doesn’t need much at all!
+If your soup is too acidic, try adding a little more sugar and/or milk.
 Stir in basil and ravioli, and cook per the time indicated on the tortellini package until they’re just about done.
 Do not overcook otherwise you’ll have mushy tortellini!
 Al dente is fine, as everything tends to cook a bit more after you turn off the heat.

 And that’s it!
 Serve garnished with any remaining basil.

 Like with my past cooking posts, I don’t follow recipes too strictly and use them mostly as a guideline.
-The milk to broth to tomato ratio is something you can play around with depending on how brothy or creamy you like your soup.
+The milk to broth to tomato ratio is something you can play around with depending on how brothy or creamy you like your soup – I usually like adding a little more!
 The amount of sugar here can also depend on how naturally sweet or acidic your batch of tomatoes are.

 I hope you guys enjoy this soup as much as we do!
 Let us know if you give it a try!